-- From the Input ribbon menu, select the Other Data menu item and then choose the Pump Station Data command.
+- From the Input ribbon menu, click the Other Data dropdown menu and then select the Pump Station Data command.

 - The Pump Station Data dialog box will be displayed.

-The following sections describe the Pump Station Data command and how to interact with the above dialog box.
+The following sections describe how to use the Pump Station Data command and interact with the above dialog box.

 Selecting Pump Station

 The Select Pump Station section allows the user to select, add, copy, and delete pump stations.
 To add a new pump station, click the [New] button and the dialog box will temporarily disappear.
 A prompt will be displayed on the status line, informing the user what to do next.
 Within the Map View, click on the location where you want to locate a pump station and the software will add a pump station at that location.
 The Pump Station Data dialog box will be redisplayed.
 Next, enter the pump station name in the Pump station entry and click the [Accept changes] button.

 To select an existing pump station from the Map View, click the […] button adjacent to the Pump station entry.
 The dialog box will temporarily disappear.
 Select the pump station on the Map View by clicking on it.
 The software will return to the dialog box.
 Alternatively, the user can select the pump station by double-clicking on the pump on the Map View, triggering the Pump Station Data dialog box to be displayed.
 Or the user can select the pump station from the Pump station dropdown combo box entry.

 The following sections describe the pump station.
 Click on the dropdown selector at the Pump Station Specifications entry to display the various data panels that define the pump.

 The Connection Data panel contains details about the pump connection, including where the water is being pumped from and to, the pump on/off reference location, and an optional maximum elevation set point along the pump line.

 Pump From Location